mCRL2org/mCRL2/doc/sphinx/user_manual/build_instructions/test_pack.rst

   It is necessary to make the release using a clean checkout, and the flag ``MCRL2_PACKAGE_RELEASE`` must be set in the cmake configuration.
-  Also, explicitly enable the developer and release tools, and do not make the experimental and deprecated tools available.
+  Also, explicitly enable the release tools, and do not make the experimental, developer and deprecated tools available.